bcrist/vera/doc/assembly.md

 The type of the special IP, SP, RP, BP, UXP, KXP, ASN, and STAT registers

 ### Address (Base + Offset)

-Represents a value relative to a base register, or nothing (for absolute addresses) Offset may be a constant or register reference.
+Must be associated with one of 3 address spaces: data, code/insn, or stack Represents a value relative to a base register, or nothing (for absolute addresses) Offset may be a constant or register reference.

+# Assembly Phases
+* Lexing
+* Parsing
+* Symbol Resolution and Typechecking
+* Dead Code Elimination
+* Instruction Selection, Length Analysis, and Section Reordering
+* Instruction Encoding
+* Output Formatting